Qiskit/qiskit/docs/getting_started.rst

     cross-platform Python distribution for scientific computing.
 Jupyter, included in Anaconda, is recommended for interacting with Qiskit.

-    Qiskit is tested and supported on the following 64-bit systems:

-    *	Ubuntu 16.04 or later
-    *	macOS 10.12.6 or later
-    *	Windows 7 or later

     We recommend using Python virtual environments to cleanly separate Qiskit from other applications and improve your experience.